Leicester City F.C. Under-21s and Academy

 Leicester City Under-21s are the former reserve team of Leicester City.
 The team mainly consists of under-21 players at the club, although senior players occasionally play in the reserve side, for instance when they are recovering from injury.
-The Under-21s team are managed by Ben Petty and they play in Premier League 2.
+The Under-21s team play in Premier League 2.

 Leicester City F.C.
-Academy are the youth team of Leicester City directed by Jon Rudkin and managed by Adam Barradell.
+Academy are the youth team of Leicester City directed by Jon Rudkin.
 Leicester City's academy has held Category 1 status under the Elite Player Performance Plan since July 2013.

 History

 Although less famous than the likes of Manchester United or West Ham United's youth systems, the Leicester City Academy has been one of the more productive academies in the East Midlands.
 England internationals Peter Shilton, Gary Lineker, David Nish, Steve Whitworth, Emile Heskey, Ben Chilwell and Harvey Barnes as well as Don Revie, who played for and managed England all began their careers with the Foxes.
 Frank McLintock, a Scottish international, former footballer of the year and a double winning captain with Arsenal, who was described by Bob Paisley as the "player of the decade" at the end of the 1970s also came through the Foxes' ranks.
 Leicester's all-time top appearance makers Graham Cross and Sep Smith were also among notable products of the academy.

 On 8 April 2013, Leicester City Under 21s won the newly formed 2012–13 Professional Development League 2 with a game to go, qualifying for the knockout stage.
 However they exited the national play-off at the semi-final stage, after losing 3–2 to Cardiff.

 On 26 May 2013, the Leicester City Development Squad & Academy won the HKFC International Soccer Sevens cup, beating Newcastle United Reserves and Academy 2–0 thanks to goals from Michael Cain and Harry Panayiotou.
 The latter also went on to win player of the tournament.
 On 4 July, it was announced that Leicester City's academy had been awarded category one status, the highest level under the Premier League's Elite Player Performance Plan.